 Luton Airport Security

-Getting through security at Edinburgh Airport may seem like a daunting thought to some, but it needen’t be!
+Getting through security at Luton Airport may seem like a daunting thought to some, but it needen’t be!
 This page should hopefully answer some of those quesions about what you can and can’t take on board, but first we’ll start with this one; “How long should I give myself to get through the airport?”

 Well, to allow yourself sufficient time to check-in, get through security and make your way to the gate, as well as spend a little time in Duty-Free, of course, we’d advise allowing yourself the following times;

 How many bags am I allowed?